 Traffic management is the responsibility of, and is managed by, French Authorities.

-Local Authorities advise that the road between Villers-Bretonneux and Corbie & Fouilloy will be closed between 2.00 pm on 24 April and 2.00 pm on 25 April 2015.
+Local Authorities advise that the road between Villers-Bretonneux and Corbie & Fouilloy will be closed between 2.00pm on 24 April and 2.00pm on 25 April 2016.

-On 25 April Somme Tourisme will operate a bus service from a number of nearby towns to those closest to the Memorial - Corbie & Fouilly and Villers Bretonneux.
-Somme Tourisme seats are limited and must be booked and paid for online.
+On 25 April, Somme Tourisme will operate a bus service from a number of nearby towns closest to the Australian National Memorial.
+Somme Tourism seats are limited and must be booked and paid for online.
 Please visit the Somme Tourisme website for bookings.